-Any student whose cumulative grade point average (GPA) falls below 2.00 is placed on academic probation.
+Any student whose cumulative grade point average (GPA) falls below 2.OO is placed on academic probation.
 Students on academic probation are limited to an academic load of 12 or 13 hours a semester and may be required to limit extracurricular activities, obtain private tutoring services, or be asked to be tested for learning disabilities.
-The student must establish a minimum cumulative 2.00 GPA at the end of the next semester.
+The student must establish a minimum cumulative 2.OO GPA by the end of the second semester on probation.
+Students accepted provisionally have one academic year to establish a minimum cumulative 2.OO GPA.
 Failure to establish this minimum GPA may result in dismissal from the college.
 Students dismissed because of scholarship deficiency must apply for readmission and will not be considered for readmission until one full semester (summer session excluded) has intervened.
 It is highly recommended that students on academic probation take advantage of the services offered in the Academic Services Center.